e7d/ifconfig/README.md

 # ifconfig

-Check your online information.
+Check your network link information.
 Any HTTP compatible client is supported, including your browser, cURL, HTTPie, GNU Wget and FreeBSD fetch.
-Output available in HTML, plain text, JSON, XML and YAML.

 ## Demo

 [ip.e7d.io](https://ip.e7d.io/)

+## Output

+The returned information can contain:
+- IP address
+- Remote host name
+- ASN information
+- Country, city, postal code, area subdivisions, location coordinates and time zone
+- HTTP request port, method, referer and headers

+The output is available in HTML, plain text, JSON, JSON-P, XML and YAML.
+A "pretty" output is also available, with a human-readable format, for JSON, JSON-P and XML formats.

+When not in HTML format, a specific field can be requested by adding a query parameter to the URL.

+See the [query generator](https://ip.e7d.io/about#query-generator) for more information.

 ## Docker